-with LogCapture() as 1:
+with LogCapture() as log:

 logger.info('start of block number %i', 1)

 try:

+logger.debug('inside try block')

 raise RuntimeError('No code to run!')

 except:

 logger.error('error occurred', exc_info=True)

 '''

-4.2.1 The check method
+4.2.1 The check methods

-The LogCapture has a check () method that will compare the log messages captured with those you expect.
-Expected messages are expressed as three-element tuples where the first element is the name of the logger to which the message should have been logged, the second element is the string representation of the level at which the message should have been logged and the third element is the message that should have been logged after any parameter interpolation has taken place.
+$LogCapture instances have check() and check_present() methods to make assertions about entries that have been logged.$ check () will compare the log messages captured with those you expect.
+Expected messages are expressed, by default, as three-element tuples where the first element is the name of the logger to which the message should have been logged, the second element is the string representation of the level at which the message should have been logged and the third element is the message that should have been logged after any parameter interpolation has taken place.